-There are plenty of reasons to praise PBS' longstanding "Mystery!” series, and now lovers of whodunits can be thankful for “Heat of the Sun,” a five-part, six-hour mini debuting tonight.
-"Heat's” action occurs in the 1930s, and instead of familiar foggy London, Superintendent Albert Tyburn (Trevor Eve) solves cases in Kenya.
-Think "The Maltese Falcon" meets "Out of Africa."
+There are plenty of reasons to praise PBS’ long-standing “Mystery!” series, and now lovers of whodunits can be thankful for “Heat of the Sun,” a five-part, six-hour mini debuting tonight.
+Like so many of “Mystery!’s” best efforts, “Heat” revolves around a rumpled detective — in this case, Superintendent Albert Tyburn (Trevor Eve).
+But though “Heat’s” action occurs in the 1930s — a familiar period for this genre — the series’ setting is something altogether new.
+Instead of foggy London, Tyburn solves cases in Kenya.

 That twist — think “The Maltese Falcon” meets “Out of Africa” — gives “Heat” an allure that puts it alongside the best “Mystery!” has to offer.
 Moreover, though plenty of conventions are adhered to, a rich supply of red herrings ought to keep even the most seasoned fans of such fare on their toes.
 The murders (and there are plenty) are often grisly, and the moral character of the suspects is, well, suspect, so viewers expecting reticence are in for a surprise.
 The cricket matches and lavish teas notwithstanding, civilization is little more than a veneer in this colonial locale.